ensemble-learning/ppt-tao/PITCHME.md

 ---
 - we prepared the reference sample (Fe2+–N–C) by pyrolysis of a composite containing a Fe-phenanthroline complex at 700°C
 - The Fe 2p XPS (fig. S14C) spectrum showed that the binding energy of Fe ion was similar to that of Fe2O3.
 These data suggested an important number of Fe3+ sites in the as-prepared sample of Fe2+–N–C.
+- The in situ XANES (Fig. 3B) showed that Fe3+ in the as-prepared Fe2+–N–C started to be reduced to Fe2+ at –0.1 to –0.2 V versus RHE.
+---
+- the jCO of Fe3+–N–C is approximately first-order in the concentration of HCO3
+- a Tafel slope of 64-71 mV/decade at low overpotentials
+- These kinetic data suggest that for Fe3+–N–C, the 1 electron reduction of CO2 is also decoupled from a proton transfer.
+- Moreover, CO2 adsorption is fast, and the ratelimiting step is the protonation of the adsorbed CO2 to form an adsorbed COOH intermediate

 ---
 100-fold activity decrease going from low to high pH